searleser97/nvim_lua/README.md

 - (in progress) move keybindings to plugins.lua file, so that plugins can be really loaded lazyly

 - PR to toggleterm to stack terminals on top of each other

+- use H to show lsp hover info